-At the beginning of the pandemic, the uncertainties we were facing provided little general understanding of how long the stay-at-home orders would be in place.
+At the beginning of the pandemic, it was uncertain how long stay-at-home orders would be in place.
 Property managers adopted temporary technology measures to service tenants’ needs safely.
-As properties across the U.S. begin to shape what their new business-as-usual will look like, it’s worth reflecting on which ‘short-term’ social distancing measures should be implemented long-term.
+As properties across the U.S. begin to shape what their new business-as-usual will look like, it’s worth reflecting on which ‘short-term’ social distancing response practices should be implemented long-term.

 Cleaning Away Fears

 To protect tenants and employees alike, your staff should continue thorough cleaning practices.
-This can range from small updates like implementing hand-sanitizer stations to more significant changes like scheduling frequent building-wide cleanings, sanitizing high-touch surfaces like elevators, and increasing the spacing of common-area amenities.
-Properties can virtually enforce social distancing by introducing an electronic reservation system that reduces or caps the capacity for certain shared areas.
-Continuous and visible cleaning and clear guidance for communal spaces provide renters with peace of mind and a sense of well-being in your property.
+This can range from small updates like implementing hand sanitizer stations to more significant changes like scheduling frequent building-wide cleanings, sanitizing high-touch surfaces like elevators, and increasing the spacing of common-area amenities.
+Properties can virtually enforce social distancing by introducing an electronic reservation system that reduces the capacity for certain shared areas.
+Continuous and visible cleaning and clear guidance for communal spaces provide renters with peace of mind.

 New builds and renovations will focus on sanitation as property owners choose building designs and materials.
 Hard surfaces—like brass, bronze, and copper—have natural antimicrobial properties and are easy to clean.
 Touchless solutions for doors and elevator are great options to minimize contact.
-With more residents spending time at home, preferences are likely to shift toward big living spaces and away from communal areas.
-This will lead to construction plans and designs that are spread out and naturally limit the amount of interaction residents have with each other and staff.
+Because more residents spend time at home, preferences are likely to shift toward big living spaces and away from communal areas.
+This will lead to construction plans and designs that are spread out and limit resident interaction.

 COVID-19 has impacted even the most basic property management activities.
-As communities continue to plan for what else may be ahead, the focus will remain on making residents and operators feel safe in this new normal
+As communities continue to plan for what else may be ahead, the focus will remain on making residents and operators feel safe with continued response practices.